 - IP Clarity: Implement legislation clarifying the importance of intellectual property protection and the necessity for creators to be appropriately compensated when their creations are utilized in AI-generated content.
 Content owners should receive significant benefit and be duly rewarded for the use of their intellectual property.

-To develop, craft and pass legislation to achieve these objectives we are going to need to elect tech-literate officials who understand these technologies that are going to shape our future.
+To develop, craft and pass legislation to achieve these objectives we need to elect tech-literate officials.
+We need elected officials who understand these technologies that are going to shape our future.

 Assert Global Leadership through Public-Private Partnerships